BuzzFeedNews/bikeshare-data-sources/README.md

 - __Links__: [live JSON](http://www.citibikenyc.com/stations/json)

-A JSON file listing all active CitiBike stations can be downloaded link above.
+A JSON file listing all active Citi Bike stations can be downloaded link above.
 Basic station attributes can also be extracted from the trip history data (see above).

 ---